 - The text adheres to the stylistic and bibliographic requirements outlined in the outlined in the Author Guidelines.

-- This study conform with the ethical requirements on research on animals, and the submission complies with the publication ethics as outlined in the Author Guidelines
+- This study conforms with the ethical requirements on research on animals, and the submission complies with the publication ethics as outlined in the Author Guidelines

 (Author guidelines can also be downloaded here)